Turn on red: Europe

-In the Netherlands, bicycles are occasionally allowed to turn right on a red light (assuming that the design of the junction is such that the light is even applicable to right turning cyclists, which it often is not in the Netherlands).
-Wherever this is the case, a sign "rechtsaf voor fietsers vrij" (right turn free for cyclists) or "rechtsaf voor (brom)fietsers vrij" (right turn free for cyclists and mopeds) is present.

 In France, a right turn on red without stopping is allowed when a separate arrow-shaped amber light flashes, but drivers do not have priority.
 They must check if any pedestrians are crossing before turning and must give way to vehicles coming from other directions.
 A sign can also permit cyclists to turn right on red.

 In Belgium, road signs that allow cyclists to turn right on a red light have been added to traffic law in 2012.
 Such roads signs have been placed on intersections in the Brussels Capital Region.

 Like in the Netherlands, Belgium and France have a road sign that allows cyclists to turn right on a red light.
 The French and Belgian signs consist of a yield sign with a yellow bike and arrow inside.
 Such signs are placed under traffic lights.

 In the United Kingdom, which drives on the left, left turns on red are prohibited.
 At some junctions there is a separate left arrow-shaped green "filter" light which, when lit, allows left-hand turns but conflicting traffic will always have a red signal.
 Other non conflicting traffic movements may have their own left or right arrow-shaped green light.
 Sometimes there are specific lanes without signals for turning left, separated from the through traffic signalled traffic by traffic islands, but give way signs are installed.

-In the Republic of Ireland, which drives on the left, left turns on red are prohibited, although some lights flash with a yellow arrow which is in effect the same thing - drivers may proceed if the road is clear.

 In Lithuania, drivers are allowed to turn right on red when a particular sign with a green arrow on a white background is mounted beside the red light of the traffic signal.
 However, on 10 November 2014, national traffic rules were altered meaning that this sign will be valid only until 31 December 2019 at the latest, by which time all such signs will have been eliminated.
 These changes were made for reasons of road safety.
 The green arrows in Lithuania were eliminated on 1 January 2020.
 Despite the announcement of the date for the elimination of the green arrows in October 2014, many city administrations were not prepared for alternatives, which led to considerable public outrage in January 2020.
 The government has allowed the return of the green arrows in response to the situation, but each green arrow must be coordinated with the Transportation Literacy Agency.
 The agency carries out an assessment of a green arrow with regard to traffic safety and traffic capacity.